EnableSoftware/Enable.Extensions.Queuing/README.md

                 // from `IQueueMessage.Body`.
 This property is our original
                 // message, "Hello, World!", stored as a byte array.
 This
                 // might not be that useful, so you can use the
-                // `IQueueMessage.GetBody<T>` extension methods to
+                // `IQueueMessage.GetBody<T>` method to deserialise this back
-                // deserialise this back to your original type.
+                // to your original type.
                 // In this case, we want to get our `string` back: var payload = message.GetBody<string>();